charsi/charsi.github.io/blog-src/source/_posts/My-experiments-with-urdu.md

 I left it at that until last year when I moved back to Delhi.
 I took some classes at [Zabaan](http://www.zabaan.com).
 This helped a lot and I could finally start reading a bit more fluently.
 There is a lot of multilingual signage around Delhi.
 Road markings are usually written in four languages - Hindi, English, Punjabi and Urdu!
 So I sometimes challenge myself to read in Urdu without looking at the other texts.

 This has been quite a fulfilling endeavour.
-My granddad who could read and write Urdu passed away last year but before then I was able to show him I was picking up the language.
+My grandfather who could read and write Urdu passed away last year but before then I was able to show him I was picking up the language.
 He was probably more confused than the Pakistanis about my motives but that is a different story.

 #### One language, two scripts